McDonnell Douglas MD-11: Production and performance issues

+Assembly of the first MD-11 began on March 9, 1988, at McDonnell Douglas's Douglas Products Division in Long Beach, California, with the fuselage and wings joined in October that year.
+The first flight was originally scheduled for March 1989, but manufacturing issues, supplier delays, and labor disputes postponed the prototype’s ceremonial rollout until September.

+Parts for the MD-11 were sourced from a global network of subcontractors and suppliers.
+Subassembly work was distributed across McDonnell Douglas facilities: the nose section was produced in St. Louis, Missouri; control surfaces in Tulsa, Oklahoma; wings in Malton, Ontario, Canada; and structural rings in Torrance, California.
+Main fuselage sections for the MD-11—and previously for the DC-10 and KC-10—were built by General Dynamics' Convair Division in San Diego.
+These sections were transported by barge to the Port of Long Beach and then by truck to the final assembly plant.

-Assembly of the first MD-11 began on March 9, 1988, and the mating of the fuselage with wings occurred in October that year.
-The first flight was originally planned to occur in March 1989, but numerous problems with the manufacturing, delays with suppliers producing essential components and labor industrial actions delayed the ceremonial roll out of the prototype until September of that year.
-The following months were used to prepare the prototype for its maiden flight, which finally happened on January 10, 1990.
-The first two aircraft manufactured were intended for FedEx and thus, were already fitted with the forward side cargo door.
-They remained with the manufacturer as test aircraft until 1991 before being completely converted to freighters and delivered to their customer.
-FAA certification was achieved on November 8, 1990 while the European Joint Aviation Authorities (JAA) certified the MD-11 on October 17, 1991 after approximately 200 separate issues were resolved.
-Fuselage sections for the DC-10, KC-10, and MD-11 were built by General Dynamics' Convair Division.
-Yugoslav Airlines, already flying several DC-10s, became the first customer of the MD-11.
-Three aircraft were manufactured but were never delivered due to the Yugoslav Wars.
-The first MD-11 was delivered to Finnair on December 7, 1990 and it accomplished the first revenue service by an MD-11 on December 20, 1990, carrying passengers from Helsinki to Tenerife in the Canary Islands.
-MD-11 service in the U.S. was inaugurated by Delta Air Lines the following year.
+In the following months of 1989, the prototype was prepared for its maiden flight, which took place on January 10, 1990.
+The first two aircraft built were intended for FedEx and were already fitted with forward side cargo doors.
+They remained with McDonnell Douglas as test aircraft until 1991, when they were fully converted to freighters and delivered to the airline.
+FAA certification was granted on November 8, 1990, while the European Joint Aviation Authorities (JAA) certified the MD-11 on October 17, 1991, after approximately 200 issues were resolved.
+Yugoslav Airlines, already operating several DC-10s, was to be the first customer, but three aircraft produced for the airline were never delivered due to the Yugoslav Wars.
+The first MD-11 was delivered to Finnair on December 7, 1990, and entered revenue service on December 20, flying from Helsinki to Tenerife in the Canary Islands.
+In the United States, Delta Air Lines introduced MD-11 service the following year.